Isperih Municipality

 Isperih Municipality (Община Исперих) is a municipality (obshtina) in Razgrad Province, Northeastern Bulgaria, located in the Ludogorie geographical region part of the Danubian Plain.
 It is named after its administrative centre - the town of Isperih.

 The municipality has a territory of 402 km2.
-As of December 2009, it had a population of 22,916.
+As of December 2024, it had a population of 18,701.

-The area is best known with the 3rd century BC Thracian Tomb of Sveshtari near the village of the same name.
+The area is best known with the 3rd century BC Thracian Tomb of Sveshtari near the village of the same name, and the state-owned Voden hunting reserve, renowned for one of the strongest populations of red deer in the world.

 Settlements

 Isperih Municipality includes the following 24 places (towns are shown in bold):